craigjbass/aws-profile-vault/docs/index.md

-# AWS Profile Vault
+---
+title: aws-profile-vault

-Let's you run scripts that use aws-profile when you only have aws-vault
+description: Let's you run scripts that use aws-profile when you only have aws-vault
+show_downloads: true
+---

+# (AWS Profile)-Vault